SubmarinerApp/Submariner/README.md

 ## Requirements

-* Submariner requires macOS 11 or newer.
+* Submariner requires macOS 12 or newer.
 It works on both Intel and Apple Silicon machines.
+  * The last supported version for macOS 11 is 2.4.2.
 * Your Subsonic server must implement API version 1.15.0 or newer.
 Non-Subsonic implementations are supported.

 ## Building